 Experiments in Vitality documents the process of tinkering with reality.
-I try things, sometimes because my life needs to change.
+I try new things.
+Sometimes my life needs to change.
 Sometimes I am just curious.
 I wonder what will happen if...

 Experimenting is an act taken to honor aliveness, to boost creativity and to cooperate with the vast magical potential of the universe.
 That creates vitality.
 It is not questing for perfection, but enjoying the motion of constant discovery.

 Experiments is a place to share our stories of trial and error.
 From playing and just trying new stuff, we find meaning.
 Share what you are learning.